memojtabazamani/git-jadi-course/README.md

-Hello i was learning GitHub!
+Hi i was learning GitHub!